HTCheater/Il2CppExplorer/README.md

 ### Fields
 #### ht.debug
 Control debug messages output, recommended to set value to true if you are developing script.
 Default value is false
 #### ht.printAdvert
 Let user know what are you using :D.
 Default value is true
 #### ht.exitOnNotUnityGame
 Exit if selected process isn't a Unity game, **it isn't recommended to change**.
 Default value is true
 #### ht.libStart
-Get start address of libil2cpp.so, works with splitted apk Default value is 0
+Get start address of libil2cpp.so, works with splitted apk.
+Default value is 0
 #### ht.libEnd
 Get end address of libil2cpp.so, doesn't support splitted apk well